Identity theft: United Kingdom

 In the United Kingdom, personal data is protected by the Data Protection Act 1998.
 The Act covers all personal data which an organization may hold, including names, birthday and anniversary dates, addresses, and telephone numbers.

 Under English law (which extends to Wales but not to Northern Ireland or Scotland), the deception offences under the Theft Act 1968 increasingly contend with identity theft situations.
 In R v Seward (2005) EWCA Crim 1941, the defendant was acting as the "frontman" in the use of stolen credit cards and other documents to obtain goods.
 He obtained goods to the value of £10,000 for others who are unlikely ever to be identified.
 The Court of Appeal considered a sentencing policy for deception offenses involving "identity theft" and concluded that a prison sentence was required.
 Henriques J. said at para 14: "Identity fraud is a particularly pernicious and prevalent form of dishonesty calling for, in our judgment, deterrent sentences."

-Statistics released by CIFAS (UK's Fraud Prevention Service) show that there were 89,000 victims of identity theft in the UK in 2010 and 85,000 victims in 2009.
-Men in their 30s and 40s are the most common victims.
-Identity fraud now accounts for nearly half of all frauds recorded.
+Cifas, a fraud prevention nonprofit in the UK, said there were 421,000 cases of fraud reported in the UK in 2024, with 59% of cases related to identity fraud.